 Tires made from natural rubber obtained from dandelion roots exhibit properties comparable to those made from natural rubber obtained from rubber trees, as has been proven in extensive product and tire testing.
 Depending on the intended purpose (summer, winter or all-season tires), natural rubber accounts for between 10 percent and 30 percent of the total weight of a Continental tire – and even as much as 40 percent of the total weight of a truck tire.
 In 2014, an experimental tire of the WinterContact TS 850 P model with a tread made from dandelion rubber underwent comprehensive testing and passed with flying colors.
 At the 2016 International Motor Show Germany, Continental unveiled its first truck tire made from dandelion rubber.

 A Taraxagum bicycle tire from Continental is already on the market.
 Urban Taraxagum was unveiled at Eurobike 2018 and is the world’s first series-produced tire featuring a tread made from pure dandelion rubber.
-Continental wants to industrialize the technology by the end of the decade for cars and commercial vehicles too.
-This would not only represent yet another vital step toward even more sustainable tire production, but also make the company that little less dependent on the traditional rubber market.
+Continental sees until the end of this decade - as things stand today - as research phase, until specific industrialization steps can be taken.

 Natural rubber is a valuable commodity.
 It can be found in many rubber products – and especially in tires.
 Rubber is traditionally extracted from the latex – a milky fluid similar to sap – of the tropical rubber tree.
 As far back as 1,600 years ago, the indigenousInca people made use of the “tears of the tree”, making balls from natural rubber by drying the latex and allowing it to agglutinate.
 It was not until the 19th century that the chemical process of vulcanization – whereby rubber and other substances are heated under pressure – turned the sticky natural rubber into a valuable commodity suitable for industrial use.
 From then on, the demand for rubber skyrocketed and the search for alternative sources quickly began.